brandonhaynes100/data_structures_and_algorithms/data_structures/linked-list/tasks_05.md

 - [ ] Every bit of functionality that you add should be tested.
 - [ ] As a general rule at this time, you should have a test for valid, invalid, and edge case variants for every function that you define.
 There are exceptions.
 The exceptions are not the rule.

-### Submission
-- [ ] Create a pull request from your feature branch to your master branch.
-- [ ] In your open pull request, leave as a comment a checklist of the specifications, with the actual specifications you completed checked off.
-- [ ] Copy the link to your open pull request and paste it into the Canvas assignment for this day.
-- [ ] Leave any comments you may have about the assignment in the comments box.
-This includes any difficulties you may have had with the assignment.
-- [ ] Merge your feature branch into master